 - Controlled drugs

-The PPPA requires that all applicable products’ packaging to be constructed in a way that makes it significantly difficult for children under 5 years old to unpack, meanwhile normal for adults to use properly.
+The PPPA requires covered products’ packaging to be constructed in a way that makes it significantly difficult for children under 5 years old to unpack.
+Meanwhile, it must be easy for adults to unpack it.

 Uniform Packaging and Labeling Regulation (UPLR)

-The Uniform Packaging and Labeling Regulations (UPLR) serves as a guide for packaging and labeling requirements in the US, and most of its requirements were also adapted by the FPLA, although UPLR covers a wider range of products.
+The Uniform Packaging and Labeling Regulation (UPLR) serve as a guide for packaging labeling requirements in the US, and most of its requirements were also adapted by the FPLA, although UPLR covers a wider range of products.

 So far, the UPLR has been adopted into law in 45 of the 50 US states (except for Louisiana, Minnesota, Rhode Island, Wyoming, and North Dakota).

-The purpose of the UPLR is to raise the awareness of the public about the safety of the products by demanding the manufacturers and importers to provide accurate and adequate information to the products so that purchasers can make price and quantity comparisons.
+The UPLR requires importers and manufacturers to provide accurate and adequate information about the products so that purchasers can make price and quantity comparisons.